corenting/ED-API/README.md

 ## Credits

+- [Ardent Insight](https://ardent-insight.com/): used to fetch the data for some endpoints
 - [EDCD](https://github.com/EDCD) for the FDevIDs repository used for commodities information
 - [EDSM](https://www.edsm.net/): provides the [ships pictures](https://github.com/EDSM-NET/ED-Ships-ScreenShots) and the API used to fetch the data for some endpoints
-- [Inara](https://inara.cz/): used to fetch the data for some endpoints
+- [Inara](https://inara.cz/): used to fetch the data for the community goals
 - [Spansh](https://spansh.co.uk): used to fetch the data for some endpoints

 ## Donations